tgerarden/aem2850/content/example/05-example.md

     - Comment out problematic code using `#` or keyboard shortcut Cntrl/Cmd-Shift-C
     - Replace `{r}` with `{r, eval = FALSE}` at the top of the relevant code chunk
     - Ask questions!
-- **GRADE PENALTIES AND/OR REFERRALS TO THE ACADEMIC INTEGRITY HEARING BOARD MAY APPLY** if you fail to follow any instructions
+- **GRADE PENALTIES AND/OR REFERRALS TO THE ACADEMIC INTEGRITY HEARING BOARD MAY APPLY** if you fail to follow any instructions listed here or violate any policies listed on [the syllabus](/syllabus/)

 ## Plan for today
 - Questions? :raising_hand_woman: